 Recruits needed for Student Conduct Hearing Board

-The Office of Student Conduct would like your help in recruiting responsible students for the Student Conduct Hearing Board this academic year.
+The Office of Student Advocacy and Accountability would like your help in recruiting responsible students for the Student Conduct Hearing Board this academic year.

 This is a select committee position reflecting leadership, integrity, values and excellence.
 The Hearing Board determines if a student or student organization is responsible for a violation of university policy based on a preponderance standard and recommends corrective action.